mbartlett21/barrier-haiku/README.md

 Barrier for Haiku is a [Barrier](https://github.com/debauchee/barrier) client for the [Haiku Operating System](http://haiku-os.org).

+It also supports [Deskflow](https://github.com/deskflow/deskflow) and should also work with [Synergy](https://symless.com/synergy)

 Barrier allows a central machine running the Barrier server to share its Keyboard and Mouse across multiple systems running the client as if they were one desktop.

 ## Limitations

-  - Barrier for Haiku is only a Barrier client at this time
+  - Barrier for Haiku is only a Barrier client, not a server
   - Some minor bugs still exist in the keymap translation
-  - For now, client name is always "haiku"
+  - SSL / TLS configuration needs to set up in the configuration file and will not be automatically detected
-  - SSL / TLS is not currently supported and must be disabled on the server
+  - Requiring client certificates is not currently supported and must be disabled on the server

 ## Compiling

-Simply run ```make``` under Haiku
+Simply run `make ; make install` under Haiku.

+For updating, you *must* do a `make uninstall` before `make install`, otherwise you will visit the kernel debugger.

 ## Configuration

-  Create a configuration file at ```~/config/settings/barrier```
+Create a configuration file at `~/config/settings/barrier`

   ```ini
   enable = true
   server = 192.168.1.101